fmohr/lcdb/publications/2023-neurips/README.md

-# Learning Curves Database for Hyperparameter Optimization
+# LCDB 2.0: Learning Curves Database of Configurable Learning Workflows

+LCDB 2.0 is a database of learning workflows with diverse configurations (or hyperparameters).

 ## Installation